bga651/Information-Security/Summarize.md

-h1- Summarize the episode of Jason's Pen Test on
+# h1 - Summarize the episode of Jason's Pen Test on Darknet Diaries Podcast

 For the Darkness Diaries Boardcast I chose Episode 130: Jason’s Pen Test, As Jason is a penetration tester he is sharing many of stories while at work that he breaks into buildings and computers, and talks about the time he discovered a major security flaw in a popular mobile banking app.
 The topic is interesting and banking app are almost everyone’s daily based tools.
 I really wanted to know about the information behind this.
 Besides,  I found it’s always easier to start a study or something new by listening interesting stories.